 Building on the basic draping, patternmaking, and sewing skills learned in Construction Techniques I, explore intricate draping exercises to design more tailored apparel and study advanced patternmaking applications.
 Make muslin tests of garments and use fabric to create a finished garment.
 Prerequisite: Construction Techniques I or the equivalent.

-Course Length - On Campus 12 weeks
+Course Length - On Campus 12 weeks (6 weeks in summer)

 See Access to Campus guidelines for on-campus sections.

 - Draping methods for basic bodice and princess line bustier.

 - Draping method for flared skirt, as well as other stylized skirts.

 - Designing and draping tailored jacket with notched collar and two piece sleeve.

 - Completion of garment, including facings trimmings, buttons and button holes.